 September 11 — American Airlines replacing all pilot flight bags with iPads.
 In addition to being the highest valued company in the world, Apple is also the eighth-fastest growing.

 September 24 — PC Magazine rates iPhone 5 fastest smartphone.
 Walmart and Target have stopped selling Amazon Kindle e-readers and tablets. iPhone 5 launch-day lines at Apple stores 83% longer than for the iPhone 4S. iPhone 5 sells five million units on its opening weekend.
 Apple named best brand and best design team at the Design & Art Direction Awards.
 Simple web-link discovered that erases all user data and settings on several models of Samsung phone.
 Update: Via the same technique, it may be possible for a weblink to permanently disable those phones’ SIM cards, rendering the phone unusable by anyone until the SIM card is replaced with a new one.

 September 29 — Piper Jaffray survey indicates that two thirds of consumers plan to make their next phone an iPhone.
+Texas Instruments, whose mobile processors powered non-Apple tablets including the Playbook, Fire, Xyboard, and various Galaxy Tab models, is now exiting the mobile processor business.
 Urban Outfitters getting rid of registers in all 400 stores, replacing them with iPads. iPad’s share of tablet web browsing reportedly at 98%.